-The Maintenance Schedule (see next page) specifies the periodic maintenance procedures and service intervals.
+The maintenance schedule (see next page) specifies the periodic maintenance procedures and service intervals.
 Regular maintenance is the best insurance against early wear and untimely breakdowns.
 Following this schedule will increase machine life.

-For detailed instructions, refer to Section 7 MAINTENANCE AND SERVICING.
-Use the fluids and lubricants specified in Section 7.3.1 Recommended Fuel, Fluids and Lubricants.
+For detailed instructions. refer to Section 7 Maintenance/Service.
+Use the fluids and 7.3.1. lubricants specified in Section Recommended Fuel, Fluids and Lubricants.